Computations of volumes in five candidates elections: A Challenging Computational Problem Arising from Social Choice

 For the time being, the computation of the strict Borda paradox in the case of five candidates seems not to be reachable.
-Still, by using the fixed precision mode of Normaliz, we were able to compute both the strong Borda paradox (the plurality winner is the Condorcet loser) and the reverse strong Borda paradox (the plurality loser is the Condorcet winner) in case of five candidates.
-In the formulation of the Borda paradoxes ``plurality'' can be replaced by any other scheme that yields a linear order of the candidates.

-There is no need to compute the Borda paradoxes for negative plurality.
-By Remark (3)(a) of \cite{BIS4cand}, the probability for the reverse strong Borda paradox for plurality voting is the same as the probability for the strong Borda paradox for negative plurality voting, and the same holds if we move ``reverse'' from plurality to negative plurality.
-We use the notation of \cite{BIS4cand} and for practical reasons we present only the approximative results restricted to 15 decimals.
+The strong paradoxes have been computed in the fixed precision mode of Normaliz.
+The results are rounded to $15$ decimals.